louisdennington/mental-health-text-model/README.md

 NEXT TASKS
-- refine text return for each cluster and get into recommend.py in a format that works
-- also put recommendations for questonnaires and resources in the feedback
+- put recommendations for questonnaires and resources in the feedback
 - testing and debugging

-- put iframe in Wix embed html block, replacing "yourusername" with the url for the tool <iframe src="https://yourusername.pythonanywhere.com" width="100%" height="800px" style="border:none;"></iframe>
-- the build on render uses lots of packages, do these all need to be loaded for the online deployment, or could some be excluded from requirements.txt to make it lighter?